Vinny Sutherland

-Vincent Joseph Sutherland (born April 22, 1978) is a former professional American football player who played wide receiver for two seasons in the National Football League for the Atlanta Falcons, San Francisco 49ers and Chicago Bears.
+Vincent Joseph Sutherland (born April 22, 1978) is an American former professional football player who played wide receiver for two seasons in the National Football League (NFL) for the Atlanta Falcons, San Francisco 49ers and Chicago Bears.
 He was a standout receiver and kick returner for Purdue University from 1997-2000.
-He also played for the Arena Football League's New York Dragons.
+He also played for the Arena Football League (AFL)'s New York Dragons.

 At the time of his graduation in 2001, his 13 receiving touchdowns were a school record for one season.
 That record was tied in 2002 by John Standeford, and broken in 2004 by Taylor Stubblefield.
 He also still holds school records for punt return average in a season, punt returns for touchdowns in a season/career, and the longest reception in Purdue history.

-Early years
+Early life

 Sutherland attended Palm Beach Lakes High School in West Palm Beach, Florida.
 There he participated in both football and track and field.
 As a senior, he averaged better than 34 yards per touch of the ball and finished with 500 yards rushing on 53 carries and 600 yards on 29 receptions.
 He also played as a defensive back.
 He scored a total of 14 touchdowns as the Rams finished 9-3, winning a district championship and advanced to quarterfinals of state playoffs.
 After the season, he was named to the Class 6A second-team all-state, first-team all-area and made Florida's Super 11 Team.
 For Track & Field, Sutherland was all-state and all-county in both junior and senior years.
 He ran a high school career best 10.4 100m dash in senior season.